The effect of substrate waviness on random sequential adsorption packing properties

-Indeed, both panels confirm this prediction.
+Indeed, the data presented in both the panels confirm this prediction.
 A region of high deviations from a flat case is similar as for $\theta$.
-As it has been done for $\theta$, we can assume 5\% and 10\% experimental resolution for, respectively, $C_1$ and $C_2$, and find the regions of a measurable deviation.
-The sensitivity for small surface variations is slightly higher than using $\theta$, discovering the amplitudes slightly below $A = 0.15$.
-Simultaneously, the measurement of $C_1$ and $C_2$ should be easier than saturated packing fraction in many experimental scenarios \cite{Schaaf1995, Adamczyk1996}, so the currently described characteristics may be more practical than the former one, ie. the packing fraction.
+As it has been done for $\theta$, experimental resolution of 5\% and 10\% was assumed for, respectively, $C_1$ and $C_2$, and the regions of a measurable deviation were located.
+The sensitivity for small surface variations is slightly higher than using $\theta$, revealing the amplitudes slightly below $A = 0.15$.
+Additionally, the measurement of $C_1$ and $C_2$ should be easier than of saturated packing fraction in many experimental scenarios \cite{Schaaf1995, Adamczyk1996}, so the currently described characteristics may be more practical than the former one, ie. the packing fraction.

 It is worth to notice that ASF is also related with Feder's law.
 From (\ref{eq:fl}) we get

 But $d\theta / dN \sim ASF(\theta(N))$ for a given packing fraction $\theta$, and, on the other hand, $N \sim [\theta(N)-\theta]^{-d}$.
 Thus, $ASF(\theta) \sim [\theta(N)-\theta]^{d+1}$.
 As shown, the same parameter $d$ governs the packing growth kinetics and the properties of ASF near saturation.